adityakron/k8s-task/README.md

 ```
    $ sh k8s-master.sh
 ```
-This will create file node_join.sh in current directory.
-Check it with ``ls`` command
+This will create file node_join.sh.

 ### For Worker Node
 For worker node to join the cluster.
 Copy node_join.sh script from master node.